23 Expert Tips for Traveling to Bhutan from Nepal: Visa Application, Flight Ticket, Tour Arrangement, and More

 When you do the check-in at the airport for your flight to Bhutan, you are required to have a hard copy (printed copy) of the Visa Approval Letter that we will send you once your visa is approved.
 This is the same approval letter that you need for booking the flights, and you are required to show the hard copy on check-in and boarding for all flights to Bhutan to prove that your visa has already been approved.

-10. It is suggested to stay one night/24 hour for connecting flights
+10. It is suggested to stay one night/24 hours for connecting flights

-Bad weather in Bhutan, where visual landings are performed, can delay flights from Kathmandu for hours, even days at a time sometimes, especially in the monsoon season.
-You also need to get your luggage from the carousel, as you will need to check-in your luggage again for your flight to Bhutan, as there is no automatic transfer of luggage for Bhutan flights.
+You also need to get your luggage from the carousel, as you will need to check in your luggage again for your flight to Bhutan, as there is no automatic transfer of luggage for Bhutan flights.

-It is same for the flight from Paro to Kathmandu.
+It is the same for the flight from Paro to Kathmandu.
 If you have another flight journey from Kathmandu after your Bhutan tour, you need to leave enough time for connecting flight, or prepare a plan B for the delay or cancelation of Bhutan flight.

-If you are planning a combined tour of Nepal and Bhutan on the same trip, it is better to visit Nepal before heading to Bhutan, which makes the trip easier.
+If you are planning a combined Nepal Bhutan tour, it is better to visit Nepal before heading to Bhutan, which makes the trip easier.
 As you will need to obtain a visa to get into Nepal for your Bhutan flight anyway, it is better to tour Nepal before heading for Bhutan.
-On your return from Bhutan, you can arrange the ticket for your homebound/onward flight as a continuation and use the transit allowance of Tribhuvan Airport, rather than getting another visa for entry to Nepal after visiting Bhutan.

 The recommended Nepal Bhutan travel route is to visit Nepal first and then to Bhutan.